Much of our English ‘sense vocabulary’ comes from Latin roots (via French).

 Audible, audience, audio, audiology, audition, auditorium, auditory, inaudible.

 Attain, attainable, contact, intact, intangible, tactile, tangible, unattainable.

-‘To sense’ is to ‘feel’ in the sense of to ‘recognize the presence of’ something. (“I sense a change in the atmosphere.”)
+‘To sense’ is to ‘feel’ in the sense of 'to recognize the presence of’ something. (“I sense a change in the atmosphere.”)
 As a noun, a ‘sense’ refers to one of the five senses, as in “my sense of smell is weak.”

-Sensible originally meant easily felt or easily understood, but over time that changed to ‘reasonable’, even ‘wise.'
-It is now a false cognate of the Spanish ‘sensible,’ which has kept the meaning of ‘sensitive’ or ‘perceptive.’
+Sensible originally meant capable of feeling.
+Over time the meaning changed to ‘reasonable’, even ‘wise.'
+It is now a false cognate of the Spanish ‘sensible,’ which has kept the original meaning of ‘sensitive’ or ‘perceptive.’

 Most words have a preferred prefix, and you need to learn them to sound right to native speakers.
-So we say ‘unattainable’ or ‘unspectacular’ (or unexpected and unforeseen), NOT ‘inattainable,’ (my spell-checker red-lined that!) etc.-- but we also never say ‘unvisible.’
+So we say ‘unattainable’ or ‘unspectacular’ (or unexpected and unforeseen).
+We don't say ‘inattainable.’
+(My spell-checker red-lined that!) etc. We also never say ‘unvisible.’

 Match the words on the right to the sentences on the left.
 The first one is done for you.